acetrand/rate-my-skill/README.md

 * Clone the project
 * Run `npm install`
+* Run `npm install @angular/cli` to get the CLI for running the server/tests/etc.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running tests